--M.G.
-Meyerling, Habitat of Greater Jonesboro (Arkansas) identify other lay people and leaders from each faith community who might be interested in a new interfaith advocacy group.
-It is important that the list of possible participants, as much as possible, include people from all faiths in the community.
+usually will identify other influential leaders from each faith community who might be interested in a Habitat interfaith group.
+It is important that the list of possible participants, as much as possible, include people from all faiths in the community or within the region.
+In nations where the practice of a non-national or registered faith may be illegal, a regional affiliate model with representation from satellite projects in surrounding villages may provide an opportunity for underground faith groups to actively participate.
 Habitat interfaith survey statistics show that the contributions of dedicated faith leaders are integral to the success of gathering an interfaith community.